JeremieLitzler/journal/docs/2023/01/market-gardening-in-january-the-dutch-farmer/README.md

   - Gardening
 tag:
   - The Dutch Farmer
-  - January
+  - In January
 ---

 ![Spinach plants close-up](/images/2023-01-13-spinach-close-up.jpg 'Credits: image taken from The Dutch Farmer’s vlog')

 What does a day in January look like?
 The Dutch Farmer will detail it to us.

 Thanks to Moreno for sharing his wisdom and knowledge!
 I wrote the following notes watching the video published on The Dutch Farmer’s channel.

 <!-- more -->